sqfmi/watchy-docs/docs/getting-started.md

 **Tips**

-- **Make sure the screen is perfectly aligned when taping it down!** It should not extend above or below the strap holes on the PCB.
+- **Make sure the screen is perfectly aligned before taping it down!** It should not extend above or below the strap holes on the PCB.

 ![Watchy Screen Alignment](../static/img/watchy_screen_align.png)

-- **Apply the screen protector AFTER assembling it in the case and note the orientation.** This will prevent misaligned screen and case
+- **Make sure the battery cable is tucked in** Everything should fit snug and aligned to the bottom case, before securing the top case.
 - **Do NOT force the case to close.
-It could break the buttons!** The case should close easily with a light snap.
-It's easier to anchor the top snap first, then close down to the bottom snap.
+It could break the screen & buttons!** The case should close easily with the top and bottom snaps latching.
 - **Do NOT overtighten the screws in the aluminum case** Overtightening will crack the screen!
 Make sure everything fits nicely and slowly adjust the screws to secure the case.
 - **Still having trouble?** Check out this step-by-step guide on assembling the case in our [FAQ](/docs/faqs#the-case-doesnt-fitclose-how-do-i-assemble-it)